jansenmarc/WavesPaymentChannels/README.md

 ```

 ## Info
-If you further want to support this work, donationns (especially in WRT) are welcome to: 3PK2MrcuSKwP6QTc8XQR9g1PCjqFwiNxzW3.
+If you further want to support this work, donations (especially in WRT) are welcome to: 3PK2MrcuSKwP6QTc8XQR9g1PCjqFwiNxzW3.